Cycle of poverty: Early childhood adversity and basic needs stressors contributing to the cycle of generational poverty

-The stress of early childhood adversities, including basic need stressors and, at times, abuse and neglect are major causes of generational poverty.
+The stress of early childhood adversities, including basic need stressors, abuse, and neglect, are major causes of generational poverty.
 Studies have shown that the trauma of child abuse manifests negatively in adult life in overall health and even in employment status.
 Abuse and neglect are potential adversities facing those in poverty, the adversity that is shared among all below the poverty line is the daily stress over basic needs.
 "The stress of meeting basic needs takes all precedent in the family, and children learn that the only way to survive is to focus on getting basic needs met".
-Every member of a household in poverty lives the struggle of basic needs stressors and is impacted by it.
+Every member of a household in poverty is impacted by basic need stressors.
 The ability to secure and pay for childcare is another contributing factor to the problems those in poverty have with finding and keeping a job.

 These stressors are not just unpleasant, they are catastrophic to a body's health and development.
 Exposure to chronic stress can induce changes in the architecture of different regions of the developing brain (e.g., amygdala, hippocampus), which can impact a range of important functions, such as regulating the stress response, attention, memory, planning, and learning new skills, and also contribute to dysregulation of inflammatory response systems that can lead to a chronic "wear and tear" effect on multiple organ systems.
 Chronic stress is detrimental to our health and has even been proven to harm memory and organs, including the brain.
-Working memory, defined as a human's capacity to store information in the brain for immediate use, is known to be shorter for children raised in poverty versus those raised in even a middle-class environment.
+Working memory, defined as a human's capacity to store information in the brain for immediate use, is known to be shorter for children raised in poverty versus those raised in a middle-class environment.
 Children suffering through basic needs stressors from the earliest of years have to work harder than their peers to learn and absorb information.